 When completing an application for subsidised travel under the Scheme, parents and guardians acknowledge that students have been made aware of the Code of Conduct.
 The Code of Conduct was developed in conjunction with the bus industry, CityRail, representatives of parent groups and education authorities.
 They aim to ensure both the safety of students and the comfort of other passengers by outlining the behaviour required of students when travelling to and from school.

 The Codes of Conduct are printed on the School Student Transport Scheme application forms.
 Parents/guardians are asked to discuss these simple rules with their children so that they understand the standards of behaviour required of students.

 Depending on the seriousness of the misbehaviour, students may be penalised if they breach the Codes of Conduct.
 Students may have their travel pass temporarily or permanently suspended and may be required to make alternative travel arrangements.
-Students misbehaving on trains and railway stations may have their travel pass confiscated for up to one year and be required to buy normal tickets for travel to and from school.

 School travel is only available between home and school for school attendance and is available on school days only.

 Passes are not transferrable and must be shown on demand.
 Therefore all students are advised to carry their Travel Pass with them on all school days.
 Students must present their Pass to the driver upon boarding or to an inspector when requested.

 For those students not eligible for TNSW Travel Passes (for example Primary School students who live less than 1.6km (radial distance) from the school or High School students who live less than 2km (radial distance) from the school), ordinary sectional concession fares apply.

 However, a pass can be purchased for a Term, Semester or Year, for a forward, return journey or both.
 The cost is discounted by 10% for a term, 20% for a semester and 30% for a year.